You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Primatene Mist is a drug marketed by Armstrong Pharms and Wyeth Cons and is included in two NDAs.
 There is one patent protecting this drug.

 The generic ingredient in PRIMATENE MIST is epinephrine.
 There are twenty-one drug master file entries for this compound.
-Twenty-three suppliers are listed for this compound.
+Twenty-seven suppliers are listed for this compound.
 Additional details are available on the epinephrine profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Primatene Mist